Anthony Thigpenn | Founder and President

 Prior to founding SCOPE, Mr. Thigpenn was executive director of Los Angeles’ Jobs with Peace and executive director of the Unity Workshop.
 He has received many honors, including a Charles Bannerman Fellowship Award, and was named one of five “Heroes for Hard Times” by Mother Jones magazine.

 He enjoys cycling and nature photography in his spare time and is a big fan of the outdoors.
-If he is not at work strategizing, he could be found in the wilderness of the High Sierra’s or watching the Walking Dead.
+If he is not at work strategizing, he can be found in the wilderness of the High Sierra’s or watching the popular television show “The Walking Dead”.